BA in Geography-Anthropology - Social Studies, Secondary Teacher Education

 Graduates who successfully complete all the Secondary Teacher Education Pathway requirements are eligible for recommendation for teacher certification in Maine.
 In order to be recommended for certification, students must complete the Recommendation for Certification form.
 Students who fail to meet the academic or professional requirements for the Secondary Teacher Education Pathway or choose not to pursue teacher certification may withdraw from the pathway and graduate with their major.

-NOTE--Course requirements are subject to change based upon changes in teacher certification regulation.
+NOTE--Course requirements are subject to change based upon changes in teacher certification regulations.

 Teacher Education Program